sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

 - Multiple **color schemes** (predefined + easy to add your own)
 - **Connection & status icons** (BLE, WiFi, lid open, light on, battery SOC)
 - **Optional battery monitoring** the state of charge (SOC) of an installed internal battery can be displayed
 - **Optional MEATER® integration** shows tip temperatures & battery SOC instead of G32 probes when connected.
 Starting with BTpref-retro2.4.6 there is an alert if temperature specs are exceeded.
-Note: Meater can only connect to a single device at a time.
 - **Optional Home Assistant** connectivity that exposes most of the measurements

 See [changelog.md](changelog.md).